 We updated the majority of our traffic maps to AJAX formatting, allowing for faster and easier use.
 Below are step-by-step instructions on how to navigate these new maps.
-Also, check out our blog post blogpost on how to use the new AJAX maps, complete with video tutorials.

 How do I move the maps?

 Just like with our old maps, you can still navigate to focus on a specific area of interest.
 You can do this in one of three ways: click and drag, use the arrow compass, and by right clicking.

 Click and drag

 1. Left click anywhere directly in the map.

 2. While holding the clicker down, move the mouse in the opposite direction of your area of interest, essentially dragging the map toward that area.

 4. Repeat as many times as is necessary to reach your area of interest.

 1. Locate the arrow compass in the left hand corner of the map.

 2. Left click on the arrow of the direction you wish to move.